Blog

 8. Align on your initial membership plans and pricing

 Structuring and pricing your coworking membership plans will set the tone for how your business generates revenue.
+These are some of the most popular plans we see:

 • Community plan: access to the virtual community and all events